gibbardsteve/contentful-starter-blog/README.md

 # Contentful Gatsby Starter Blog

+Using the contentful-starter as a template for a blog

 Create a [Gatsby](http://gatsbyjs.com/) blog powered by [Contentful](https://www.contentful.com).

 ![An article page of the starter blog](./screenshot.png "An article page of the starter blog")